Updated: Dec 6, 2020

 What is Cancer?

-Cancer is the name given to a collection of disease that are caused by the uncontrolled division of abnormal cells in a part of the body.
+Cancer is the name given to a collection of diseases that are caused by the uncontrolled division of abnormal cells in a part of the body.
 These uncontrolled divisions or mutations occur as a result of errors being made in the replication of your DNA that are not detected by your body’s error detection methods.
 Your body has a number of ways to help detect mutations to your DNA and remove them before they can become an issue.
 However, this system is not perfect and sometimes mutations are missed.
 As these missed mutations accumulate your risk of developing cancer increases.
 As a result, the longer you live, the more time you have for missed mutations to accumulate and cause health issues.
 This is why the highest incidence of cancer cases are in patients over the age of 75.

 For cancer to develop it must posses 9 distinct characteristics that allow it to have a negative effect on your health.
 These characteristics are known as the ‘hallmarks of cancer’ and are as follows: